-OFFICE OF THE GOVERNOR — News Release — Governor Ige considers four nominees to fill Circuit Court vacancy on MauiPosted on Sep 20, 2019 in Latest News, Press Releases
+OFFICE OF THE GOVERNOR — News Release — Governor Ige considers four nominees to fill Circuit Court vacancy on MauiPosted on Sep 20, 2019 in Latest Department News, Office of the Governor Press Releases

 HONOLULU – Gov. David Ige received a list of four nominees from the Judicial Selection Commission Friday, for a vacancy on the Circuit Court of the Second Circuit (Maui).
 The judicial office has been vacant since the retirement of Circuit Judge Joseph E. Cardoza in June 2019.